 With over 15 years of experience in corporate Learning & Development / Human Resources, Courtney Ramsey knows about changing behaviors!
-She delivers experiential keynotes and training that impact business results and inspire the audience!
+As a leadership skills speaker and trainer, she delivers experiential programs that impact business results and inspire the audience!

 Courtney finds ways to get the audience involved and in motion, giving them an experience they’ll remember and actions they can immediately implement in their professional lives.

-In addition to keynotes, Courtney specializes in creating and facilitating training programs that empower and motivate.
+In addition to keynotes, Courtney specializes in creating and facilitating professional development programs that empower and motivate.
 She also teaches speakers, authors, and coaches to create their own workshops to share their expertise.

 She recently authored her first book, Share Your Genius: 35 Tips to Create Training That Transforms.

 She received her MBA and BBA in Marketing from Texas A&M University.
 She holds her Professional in Human Resources (PHR) certification, is a Certified Training Professional with the Association for Talent Development, and is a certified facilitator for Fierce Conversations.
-She’s also a professional member of the National Speakers Association and is the Associate Dean of the Charbonneau Speakers Academy for the North Texas Chapter.
+She’s also a professional member of the National Speakers Association and was Dean of the Charbonneau Speakers Academy for the North Texas Chapter.

 Frequently Asked Questions